jeffreyyoung/metabase_custom/docs/operations-guide/running-metabase-on-docker.md

 ### Mounting a mapped file storage volume

-In its default configuration Metabase uses the local filesystem to run an H2 embedded database to store its own application data.
+In its default configuration Plena Data uses the local filesystem to run an H2 embedded database to store its own application data.
 The end result is that your Metabase application data will be on disk inside your container and lost if you ever remove the container.

 To persist your data outside of the container and make it available for use between container launches we can mount a local file path inside our container.